 Most emergency rooms are busy, hectic places.
 A patient of any age, with virtually any type of illness or injury can come in, from an adult car accident victim to a child who is complaining of stomach pain.

-Patients may be told that “nothing is wrong” with them.
-They are sent home to rest or advised to follow up with their regular doctor if their symptoms persist.
+A failure to diagnose may occur when patients who complain of an injury or have symptoms of an underlying illness are told that “nothing is wrong” with them.
+They are sent home to rest or advised to follow up with their regular doctor if their symptoms persist, many of which choose not to do.
 As a result, life-saving treatment may be delayed or even completely overlooked.

 A patient’s vitals aren’t monitored closely enough or maybe even not at all.
 Or, a nurse may fail to act on an abnormal pulse, blood pressure, or oxygen saturation reading.
-If a patient known to be a “fall risk” is not carefully monitored and suffers a serious slip and fall, the emergency room may be liable.
+For example, if a patient is known to be a “fall risk” is not carefully monitored and suffers a serious slip and fall when trying to go to the bathroom, the emergency room may be liable.

 There are several types of medication mistakes that can occur in the ER.
 Drug-drug, drug-condition, and drug-food interactions can happen when a complete patient history isn’t recorded.
 A patient may also be given the wrong drug, the wrong dose, or a drug that they are allergic to.